50 Nest Box's for Birds and Gliders Started Jan 2021

 - Greater Glider and Yellow Bellied Glider nest boxs x 18 = $2,100 and we have now received funding from the Greater Eastern Ranges Greater Glider Program to cover the costs of these which really helps.

 Greater glider box's with their entry against the tree.
 We chose a very light green grey to paint box's to blend with the gums were fixing them to as well as its 18 degrees cooler than a dark coloured box.
-First 3 box's up in June then syd in lockdown, Then Drew our son returned to put up another 4 in a wet and windy weekend, So as of jan 2022 we have the last 11 to go up in February once Covid peak has passed.
+First 3 box's up in June then syd in lockdown, Then Drew our son returned to put up another 4 in a wet and windy weekend, in january 2022 we have the last 11 to go up in once Covid peak has passed in Drews time off from work to do this.

 Juvenile local Gang gang was bought to us to release it had recovered from a mild concussion.
 He was released when the gang gang flock was around.